Phourtie-Phour/smlssocks-lp.github.io/README.md

+## smlssocks-lp

+## Overview

-This is one of the landing pages which we built in my previous company.
+This is a landing page developed at my previous company.

+## Purpose

-It is for seamless socks designed for people with sensory sensitivities, focusing on accessibility and clarity across devices.
+This landing page is designed for seamless socks aimed at people with sensory sensitivities.
+It focuses on accessibility and clarity across different devices.

+## Challenge

+## Design inconsistency

+The initial design images did not perfectly match the actual layout dimensions, which caused minor inconsistencies.

+To resolve this, we carefully followed the design, repeatedly adjusted the layout, and collaborated with the design team to refine alignment and spacing.

+## Visual balance adjustments

+Frequent iterations were required to improve visual balance.

+We focused on accessibility-aware layout and clear structure to enhance readability across devices.

+## Technologies

+- HTML

+- CSS